cuijiyao01/docker-k8s-training/kubernetes/exercise_07_ingress.md

 ## Troubleshooting
 In addition to the checking of service <> deployment connection via labels and selectors, there is another entity which holds relevant information - the actual ingress router running in `kube-system` namespace.

 Get the full name of the `addons-nginx-ingress-controller` pod running in `kube-system` and check the last 50 log entries for occurrences of your ingress name or host name and related errors.
-Increase the number (--tail=100), when your resoure is not part of the output:
+Increase the number (--tail=100), when your resource is not part of the output:
 ```bash
 kubectl -n kube-system get pods